 - Raleigh Free Things To do in Review

 William B. Umstead State Park

-Umstead State Park is likely one of the most popular parks in Raleigh and free to visit.
+Umstead State Park is likely one of the most popular parks in Raleigh and is free to visit.
 With over 5,500 acres, you will be greeted with hiking and biking trails, boat rentals, picnics, camping, and more!

-The park has a wide variety of plants and animals including beavers, raccoons, deer, and an abundance of bird species.
+The park has a wide variety of plants and animals, including beavers, raccoons, deer, and an abundance of bird species.
 If nothing else, the park is a great place to visit on a nice day for a walk around the lake.

 There are two access points to Umstead.
-One from Glenwood Ave. which gives you access to the visitor center and Crabtree Creek and the other in Cary from Reedy Creek.
+One from Glenwood Ave. which gives you access to the visitor center and Crabtree Creek, and the other in Cary from Reedy Creek.